-Tobacco/ E-cigarettes/Vapes (possession or use)
+Tobacco/ Disposable Vapes (possession or use) Metal detectors may be used to locate contraband.

-- Notify Parents/notify Police

-- 1st offense: Up to 5-day suspension

-- 2nd offense: Up to 10-day suspension

-- 3rd offense: 10 day-suspension refer to Board of Education with possible expulsion
+- Notify Parents/notify Police - 1st offense: 3-day suspension (Can be reduced with restorative justice.) - 2nd offense: 5-day suspension - 3rd offense: 10 day-suspension and possible referral to the Board of Education with possible expulsion